 Can your brand get sick?
-Not really — but it can suffer from bad customer reviews, unfavorable PR, and more.
-That’s why it’s vital to measure brand health.
+Not really — but brand health can suffer from bad customer reviews, negative PR, and more.

 What is brand health?

 Brand health is a collection of metrics around your brand used to represent the customers’ perception of your brand, products and services, public image, and communication.
-In simple terms, it helps to examine if people are happy with your brand, what aspects of it they highlight, and in what way.
+Simply, it helps to examine if people are happy with your brand, what aspects of it they highlight, and in what way.

-It’s important to note that brand health goes beyond customer satisfaction with your products and services and encompasses your branding as a whole.
+It’s important to note that brand health goes beyond customer satisfaction with your products and services and encompasses your overall branding.

 - How does your brand affect your business?